vswapna3202/Mars-Rovers-Project/README.md

 - Plateau is rectangular for this release
 - Rovers move sequentially that is one rover would finish its movement before next rover moves
-- Plateau boundary min position is always 0 0 and max is specified by user
+- Plateau boundary minimum position is always 0 0 and maximum is specified by user
-- Rover will not be deployed or move forward as per instructions if an obstacle exists in its path
+- Rover will not be deployed or move forward as per instructions if an obstacle exists in its path and a message will be displayed to user
+- Rovers which are deployed successfully only can continue their movements after user specifies the further movement instructions

 ### **Future Considerations:**
 - Rover can not only have plateaus it can have other criteria like mounds